-The Community and ICANN.org would be responsible for this implementation. <REFERENCE ANY WORK UNDERWAY> The Review team would expect a PDP to be created immediately upon approval by the Board.
+The Community and ICANN.org would be responsible for this implementation.
+The Review team would expect a PDP to be created immediately upon approval by the Board.

-Level of Consensus: [Document level of RT consensus]
+Level of Consensus: No F2F3 objections

-Recommendation 4.2:
+Recommendation R4.2:

-Require all domain name registrations to adhere to the WHOIS requirements in the 2013 Registrar Accreditation Agreement or the latest implemented policy for WHOIS.
-Once a policy is implemented all gTLD registrations must adhere to the new rules within a 12 month period.
-Assess the grandfathered domain names to determine if information is missing from the registrant field.
-If statistically significant number of domain name registrations lack registrant data then a new policy should be created to ensure all gTLDs adhere to the requirements of registrant data collection in the 2013 RAA.
+The ICANN Board should direct ICANN Organization to assess grandfathered domain names to determine if information is missing from the WHOIS Registrant field.
+If [10%] of domain names are found to lack data in the Registrant field, then the ICANN Board should initiate action intended to ensure that all gTLD domain names adhere to the same registration data collection requirements [within Y months].Findings:

-Findings:

 As detailed in Section 3.5.3.2.1,1 (f), in the WHOIS Accuracy Reporting System (ARS) report categorize the domain name registrations that only must adhere to the 2009 RAA WHOIS requirements separately from those that must adhere to the 2013 RAA.